linkedconnections/linked-connections-server/README.md

 - **updatePeriod:** Cron expression that defines how often should the server look for and process a new version of the dataset.
 We use the [node-cron](https://github.com/kelektiv/node-cron) library for this.

-- **fragmentSize:** Defines the maximum size of every linked data fragment in bytes.
+- **fragmentSize:** Defines the maximum number of connections per data fragment.

 - **realTimeData:** If available, here we define all the parameters related with a GTFS-RT feed.
     - **downloadUrl:** Here we define the URL to download the GTFS-RT data feed.